Kinship Verification through a Forest Neural Network: Proposed Method

 Based on the hypothesis mentioned at the beginning of Section~\ref{sec:proposed-method}, paired graphs between parent and child images are being constructed.
 These paired graphs construct a forest of graphs.

-For training the forest graph, the CGN algorithm is operated on each paired graph separately.
+For training the forest graph, the GCN algorithm is applied to each paired graph separately.
 Then, at the end of the epoch, a mean aggregation is calculated among all parent nodes from all nine graphs.
 The obtained feature is considered the parent's feature vector.
-By this approach, a feature vector for the child is also procured.
+By this approach, we can obtain a feature vector for the child.